KristianLyng/varnishfoo/chapter-4.rst

                    set resp.http.X-Cache-Hit = "true";
                    set resp.http.X-Cache-Hits = obj.hits;
            } else {
-                   set resp.http.X-Cache-Hit = "true";
+                   set resp.http.X-Cache-Hit = "false";
            }
    }

 Other than `obj.hits` and `obj.uncacheable`, you do not have direct access to the object.
 You do, however, have most of what you need in `resp.*`.
-The cached object is always read-only, but the `resp` data structure represents a this specific response, not the cached object it self.
+The cached object is always read-only, but the `resp` data structure represents this specific response, not the cached object it self.
 As such, you can modify it.

 The `obj.uncacheable` variable can be used to identify if the response was